scpages/default_loadout/README.md

-# Star Citizen - Default Ship Component Loadout
+# Default Ship Component Loadout Generator in Star Citizen
-Star Citizen - Scripts to generate report of ships and their default loadout
+Script which will extract data from Erkul.games website, process them and generate a HTML table with list of all ships and the default components they are sold with.
+Should be visible here: https://scpages.github.io/defaults/